November 06, 2023 8 min read

 Frankincense Sacra and Royal Hojari

 Best known in Arabian cultures, Frankincense Sacra grows throughout the Southern part of the Arabian peninsula from Aden through Oman.
 It is divided into two types: regular Frankincense Sacra resin and the Hojari type.
 The Hojari Frankincense Sacra resin comes from the mountainous region of Dhofar in Southern Oman and is extensively sorted according to the tears' colour, size and shape.
-It has a sweeter and bolder fragrance than the regular sacra, with distinct amber and strong citrus notes.
+It has a sweeter and bolder fragrance than the regular sacra, with distinct amber and strong citrus notes that Frankincense Carterii lacks.
 The term “Royal” is added to the larger, better-formed tears.
-The main Hojari types are silver, red and green Hojari, which is usually called “Royal Green Hojari”.
-The Royal Green Hojari is considered the premier Omani Frankincense and is often reserved in Arabian culture for medicinal applications.Royal Green Hojari-A source of Boswellic acids
+The main Hojari types are silver, red and green Hojari, which is usually called “Royal Green Hojari” because it has a light green cast.
+The Royal Green Hojari is considered the premier Omani Frankincense and is often reserved in Arabian culture for medicinal applications.Royal Green Hojari Frankincense

 The above 4 types of Frankincense resin are a great starting point for beginners.
-They differ quite a bit in their aroma, and they are the main Frankincense resins traded on the international market.
+They differ quite a bit in their aroma, and they are the main Frankincense resins traded on the international market so they are easy to find.
 Once any of these have been experienced, you will have an excellent base for appreciating and evaluating the rest of the Frankincense resin family.

 Frankincense Dalzielii-Nigeria and West Africa